-Timothy Krupnik, systems agronomist at CIMMYT (right) has assumed leadership of the recently formed Sustainable Intensification community, part of the American Society for Agronomy’s (ASA) Environmental Quality section.
-Above, Krupnik partners on project with the International Rice Research Institute (IRRI) on farming system diversity studies and potential for sustainable intensification in Bangladesh.
-Photo: A. Kurishi /CIMMYT
+MEXICO CITY (CIMMYT) – Timothy Krupnik, systems agronomist at the International Maize and Wheat Improvement Center (CIMMYT), has assumed leadership of the recently formed Sustainable Intensification community of the American Society for Agronomy’s (ASA) Environmental Quality section.

 ASA is a scientific society dedicated to promoting the transfer of knowledge and practices to sustain global agronomy.
 The society’s goals include understanding how agriculture affects the environment and how agricultural management can be improved to promote air, soil and water quality through its environmental quality section.
 The ASA currently has over 8,000 members.

 “The sustainable intensification community provides a forum for advancing interdisciplinary science to improve the productivity of the world’s crop and livestock systems through studies that utilize agronomic, economic, environmental and social sustainability criteria to develop actionable recommendations,” says Krupnik.

 Sustainable intensification (SI) is a key agricultural policy priority in both developing and developed nations.
 SI farming puts methods into place that increase food production from existing farmland while minimizing pressure on the environment.
 Farmers using these approaches in turn minimize agricultural land expansion, and consequently biodiversity loss, while maximizing the use and flow of ecosystem services to and from farmlands.

 The SI community is one of six communities of scientists under the society’s Environmental Quality section.
 The community brings together members from across the ASA to examine the challenges, limitations and opportunities for SI in agronomic production systems across the globe.